Gopal-Kundu/Data-Structures-and-Algorithms-Codes/README.md

-# Welcome to My Java DSA Practice Repository
+# Welcome to My DSA Practice Repository

 This repository contains my collection of **solved Data Structures and Algorithms problems in Java**.
 I have completed **500+ DSA questions** across various topics, including arrays, strings, recursion, dynamic programming, linked lists, trees, graphs, and more.